 Megatrends continue to disrupt the way we do business and generate value.
-From offshoring to outsourcing, to robotic process automation (RPA), these megatrends have been challenging business to seize opportunities from various frontlines.
+From offshoring to outsourcing, to robotic process automation (RPA), these megatrends have been challenging businesses to seize opportunities from various frontlines.

 For instance, enterprises are now seizing opportunities in automation and other advancements in technology to be more agile and competitive.
 At a glance, there seems to be no escaping a future where robots and artificial intelligence (AI) get to perform more and more jobs, as sci-fi films warn.